KevTango/Cawthron-Accelerometer-Chain/README.md

 5. Rerun the code

-* The Blue LED will light up to signify the receiver has transmitted to the datalogger
+* The Green LED will flash to signify the receiver has transmitted to the datalogger

 ## PCB